 Swimming - 120m , no penalty or advantage is given for ability level, any style goes!

 LaserRun 3 x 400m run and 3 x 7m shoot.
-One class for all competitors, same scoring format as an Olympic pent.
+One class for all competitors, same scoring format as an Olympic pentathlon.

 Fencers compete in teams of mixed-ability in a 1-Hit Competition.
 Points are awarded for each fight won.
-In 2017 participants ranged from complete beginners to World and Commonwealth champions and a Rio 2016 Olympic fencer.
+In 2017 and 2018 participants ranged from complete beginners to World and Commonwealth champions and a Rio 2016 Olympic fencer.

 PentUp facilitates the training support and preparation of participants through a programme of training events from March through to October each year.
 Some of these events were organised by 3rd parties, and funded through sponsorship and donated services/facilities.

 Regular Sunday drop-in training for run-shoot and fencing - this year kindly hosted by Hampton School and provided at no cost to participants.
-Shooting is currently supported by Surrey MPC.
-Fencing is supported by paid and/or coaches from Epson Fencing Club and London Thames Fencing Club, who provide specialist training and loan kit.
+Fencing is further supported during the week by coaches from Epsom Fencing Club, London Thames Fencing Club and Cobham Fencing Club who provide specialist training and loan kit.

 Participants are encouraged to take part in relevant competitions during the training cycle to familiarise them with the competition format and help them overcome anxiety associated with competition.
-Each Year we have had competitors participate in events such as the Celtic Challenge (a veterans fencing competition for athletes from Celtic countries (Scotland, Wales, Ireland, Galicia, Brittany, IoM, Guernsey/Jersey); Elite Epee and The Aldershot Open.
+Each Year we have had competitors participate in events such as the Celtic Challenge a veterans fencing competition for athletes from Celtic countries (Scotland, Wales, Ireland, Galicia, Brittany, IoM, Guernsey/Jersey); Elite Epee and The Aldershot Open.

-Participants also took part in the GBR Laser Run championships and PentUp veterans were successful in being selected to represent GBR in both the 2017 and 2018 UIPM World Laser Run Championships.
+Participants have also taken part in the GBR Laser Run championships and PentUp veterans were successful in being selected to represent GBR in both the 2017, 2018 and 2019 UIPM World Laser Run Championships.

 Swim and run training is down to each individual either using free, local, Park Runs or training sessions from Swimlab who train on Shepperton Lake.

-The PentUp Foundation is currently established as a Community Interest Company (CIC) and the first set on annual report and accounts are due on 30th June 2018.
-Jonathan Pallas is legal entity Director of the PentUp Foundation, and Dr Simon Thompson acts as co-founder and Clinical Director.
-Volunteer support for training and recovery events was provided by Sally Pallas, Neil Sweeney and Georgia Pallas.
+The PentUp Foundation was originally established as a Community Interest Company (CIC) and has now become a charity, registered number 1191022.
+Annual accounts and reports can be downloaded from Companys House.
+The board of trustees are Jonathan Pallas, Ben Claxton and Niel Sweeney Volunteer support for training and recovery events is provided by Sally Pallas.
 The RMAS event is planned and organised by Sue Hyde, and both she and event officials provided their services to the event free of charge.
 Major Rebecca Harrison manages all activity at RMA Sandhurst and the involvement and support of The British Army Pentathlon Team.